whamtet/simpleui/index.md

 ## Transforming parameters to JSON

 The UI provides a natural structure to nest our data.
 This corresponds closely to the database schema and provides a natural connection between the two.
+Try adding customers using the form below.

 {% include serverless/functions/core/transforming.html %}